-This report contains private data and therefore the Full access to logs (private data) privilege is required in order to view it.
+This report contains private data and therefore the Logs: full access privilege is required in order to view it.

 Top most blocked websites

 This report relates to sites that have been blocked by the ASQ engine or by URL filtering if it has been enabled (Security inspection).